 Ever wonder why Steve Jobs always wore a black mock turtleneck and jeans?
 Thanks to his upcoming biography, Steve Jobs, we have an answer.
 Here’s the fascinating excerpt: On a trip to Japan in the early 1980s, Jobs asked Sony’s chairman Akio Morita why everyone in the company’s factories wore uniforms.
 He told Jobs that … Read More

 Interested in Apple history?
-You should download Guy Kawasaki’s book “The Macintosh Way”, which he just made available for free as a PDF.
+You should download Guy Kawasaki’s book “The Macintosh Way”, which he just made available for free as a PDF right here.
 Guy Kawasaki worked at Apple from 1983 to 1987 and was one of the employees charged with marketing the Macintosh at its introduction in 1984.
-The Macintosh Way is a “take-no-prisoners guide … Read More
+Adding even more Apple history … Read More

 The very first Macs user manual is a fun look at the past, and despite being 27 years old, there are still some undeniably Apple aspects to the manuals imagery and text.
 The intro paragraph from the first page is classic: “You’re about to learn a new way to use a computer.
 If this is … Read More

 The official and exclusive biography of Steve Jobs is now available for pre-order on Amazon.
 The book is appropriately titled iSteve: The Book of Jobs, and here’s the description: From bestselling author Walter Isaacson comes the landmark biography of Apple co-founder Steve Jobs.
 In iSteve: The Book of Jobs, Isaacson provides an extraordinary account of … Read More

 This glorious piece of work is an Apple corporate video from 1984 that was apparently used during the original Macintosh launch to get the sales team stoked.
 Three decades later, the video is still working its magic.
 From the production, to styles, to the Apple hardware, retro Apple logo, to the amazingly eighties soundtrack … Read More